NS Yakutia icebreaker

 The vessel (IMO number 9911202) is Russia-flagged (MMSI 273654582) and registered in Murmansk.

-Among the newest and largest Russian icebreakers, Yakutia is the 5th of the "Project 22220" ships (aka LK-60Ya).
-This is a special class of 7x nuclear-powered icebreakers designed and constructed in Russia.
+Among the newest and largest Russian icebreakers, Yakutia is the fifth of the “Project 22220” ships (also known as LK-60Ya).
+This class comprises seven nuclear-powered icebreakers designed and built in Russia.

-Being the fifth in the series, Yakutia's construction/assembly officially started with the keel-laying ceremony on May 26, 2020.
-The vessel (hull/yard number 05709) was launched/floated out from drydock on November 22, 2022, and is currently planned for delivery/commissioning in December 2024.
+As the fifth unit in the series, Yakutia’s construction officially started with the keel-laying ceremony on May 26, 2020.
+The vessel (hull/yard number 05709) was launched (floated out from drydock) on November 22, 2022, and is currently planned for delivery and commissioning in December 2024.

-These sisterships are currently the world's ever-biggest and most powerful icebreakers, surpassing the "nuclear cruise ship" 50 Let Pobedy (50 Years of Victory) by length (14 m longer) and width (4 m wider).
+These sisterships are currently the world’s largest and most powerful icebreakers ever built, surpassing the nuclear-powered icebreaker 50 Let Pobedy (50 Years of Victory) by 14 m in length and 4 m in beam.

 NS Yakutia icebreaker (nuclear ship)

-Negotiations between the Russian companies Atomflot and USC (United Shipbuilding Corporation) have been lengthy.
-In early 2013, the federal government allocated RUB (rubles) 86,1 billion (or ~USD 1,3 billion) for the project.
-Rosatom (also state-owned corporation) insisted that the two ice-breaking ships should have a total building cost of RUB 77,5 billion (~USD 1,2 billion).
-However, the offer was declined by the shipbuilder Baltic Shipyard (aka Baltiisky Yard).
-A second tender with the adjusted shipbuilding price of RUB 84,4 billion was announced in Dec 2013.
+Negotiations between the Russian companies Atomflot and USC (United Shipbuilding Corporation) were lengthy.
+In early 2013, the federal government allocated RUB 86.1 billion (~USD 1.3 billion) for the project.
+Rosatom (also a state-owned corporation) insisted that the two icebreaking ships should have a total construction cost of RUB 77.5 billion (~USD 1.2 billion).
+This proposal was declined by the shipbuilder Baltic Shipyard (also known as Baltiysky Zavod).
+A second tender, with an adjusted shipbuilding price of RUB 84.4 billion, was announced in December 2013.

-Due to the vessel's dual-draft (8,7 m / 10,5 m), Yakutia icebreaker's itinerary program is based on Northern Sea Route shipping assistance and includes Arctic Russia sea navigation as well as polar river services.
-The ship's operational regions in the Arctic Ocean includes Barents Sea, Kara Seas, Pechora River, Yenisei River estuary, Ob River (Gulf of Ob).
+Due to the vessel’s dual draught (8.7 m / 10.5 m), Yakutia’s operational program is focused on Northern Sea Route shipping assistance and includes Arctic sea navigation as well as polar river services.
+Her operating areas in the Arctic Ocean include the Barents Sea, Kara Sea, Pechora River, Yenisei River estuary, and the Ob River (Gulf of Ob).

-Russia's nuclear fleet of ice-breaking vessels is used exclusively in the Arctic Ocean for escorting merchant ships and assisting research stations floating in the ice-covered waters north of Siberia.
-These ships are also used for scientific and Arctic cruise expeditions.
-The Russian nuclear ice-breakers must sail in ice-cold waters to effectively cool their reactors.
+Russia’s nuclear icebreaker fleet is used exclusively in the Arctic Ocean to escort merchant vessels and support research stations operating in ice-covered waters north of Siberia.
+These ships are also employed for scientific missions and Arctic cruise expeditions.
+Russian nuclear icebreakers must operate in ice-cold waters to ensure effective cooling of their reactors.

 NS Yakutia vessel details

-Project 22220 class Russian nuclear ships have minimal draught 8,6 m (28 ft) and max draught 10,5 m (34 ft).
-The dual-draft design makes these vessels capable of operating in both the Arctic Ocean and in ice-covered rivers.
+Project 22220 class Russian nuclear ships have a minimum draught of 8.6 m (28 ft) and a maximum draught of 10.5 m (34 ft).
+The dual-draught design allows these vessels to operate both in the Arctic Ocean and in ice-covered rivers.

 new Arktika-class Russian icebreaker ship design (Project 22220)

-Project 22220 icebreakers are equipped with two RITM-200 nuclear reactors with a total of 350 MW thermal capacity.
-The propulsion power output is 1100 MW.
-The previous design was for 60 MW output (the reason why this class is alternatively known as "LK-60").
-RITM-200 model is a pressurized water reactor developed by OKBM Afrikantov (Russian mechanical engineering company) and designed to produce power output 55 MWe (megawatt electrical).
-RITM-200 uses up to 20% enriched uranium-235.
-The reactor is refueled every 7 years and has planned lifespan 40 years.
-RITM-200 is also used to power Russia's newest and most powerful aircraft carriers (Project 23000E).
+Project 22220 icebreakers are equipped with two RITM-200 nuclear reactors with a combined thermal capacity of 350 MW.
+Propulsion power output is 110 MW.
+The previous design delivered 60 MW, which is why this class is also known as “LK-60.”
+The RITM-200 is a pressurized water reactor developed by OKBM Afrikantov and designed to produce 55 MWe (megawatts electrical).
+It uses up to 20% enriched uranium-235, is refueled every seven years, and has a planned service life of 40 years.
+The RITM-200 is also intended for use on Russia’s newest aircraft carrier designs (Project 23000E).

-In May 2015 was reported that Russia made a decision on the development of the design for its newest nuclear-powered icebreakers to be able to move across Arctic ice of thickness up to 4.5 m / 15 ft.
-The icebreaker features propulsion power of 110 MW.
-Russia's new icebreakers are nearly twice as powerful as Project 22220 nuclear ships.
+In May 2015, it was reported that Russia decided to develop a new generation of nuclear-powered icebreakers capable of operating in Arctic ice up to 4.5 m (15 ft) thick.
+These future icebreakers are planned with propulsion power of 110 MW and will be nearly twice as powerful as Project 22220 nuclear ships.

 new Arktika-class Russian icebreaker ship design (Project 22220)

-The steel for the Yakutia ship (thick plate "Mill 5000") was supplied by the MMK company (Magnitogorsk Iron and Steel Works).
-The company is one of the world's largest producers and supplies with steel over 50% of Russia's shipbuilding.
-Steel plate "Mill 5000" is used for manufacturing Russia's naval fleet, as well as for building tankers and ice-class vessels.
-The steel is certified internationally, including by Lloyd's Register and Bureau Veritas.
+The steel used for Yakutia (thick plate “Mill 5000”) was supplied by MMK (Magnitogorsk Iron and Steel Works), one of the world’s largest steel producers, supplying over 50% of Russia’s shipbuilding steel.
+“Mill 5000” steel plate is used in the construction of Russia’s naval fleet, as well as tankers and ice-class vessels, and is internationally certified, including by Lloyd’s Register and Bureau Veritas.

 • Clear path width: 50 m (164 ft)